How Safe Harbor 401k Can Work for Your Business

 Business owners can maximize their contributions and pass annual ADP/ACP tests using the Safe Harbor 401(k) plans.
 Hence, most small businesses today use Safe Harbor 401(k) plans for their employees as an easier and less expensive retirement plan.
 To achieve Safe Harbor status, business owners must make contributions on behalf of their participating employees.
-The Safe Harbor plans are subject to vesting requirements and special contributions that employers need to fulfill.
-401K providers, such as Ubiquity, have additional information on how Safe Harbor 401K plans can truly benefit your business.
+The Safe Harbor plans are subject to vesting requirements and special gifts employers must fulfill.
+401K providers like Ubiquity have additional information on how Safe Harbor 401K plans can benefit your business.

 Safe Harbor 401(k) Plan Rules